-The prediction of the kingdom

-- The world was created as a place of complete flourishing and harmony under the rule of God. - Sin, resistance to God's authority, led to the unraveling of creation. - a) Relationships with God, other races and classes, individuals and physical nature itself disintegrate where God is not acknowledged as King. - But God reveals that redemption will ultimately entail the complete healing of creation, including social justice, the reunification of all humanity and the end of physical decay and death (Is 11:1-10).

-The definition of the kingdom

-- The kingdom of God, then, is the renewal of all creation by the re-entry of God's ruling power through Christ's death and resurrection. - Hearts, relationships, communities, and practices are healed and rewoven with one another to the degree that they come under the authority of Jesus, through his Word and Spirit (Ps 72; Col 1:16-20 and Eph 1:9-10).

-Entering the kingdom

-- The kingdom is entered by repentance and faith (Mark 1:15), forgiveness (Col 1:13-14) and the new birth (John 3:3, 5). - The kingdom begins to renovate our heart-character into goodness, peace and joy (Rom 14:17).

-"Thinking" the kingdom

-• Things in the world are only properly understood when viewed through an understanding of the kingdom.
+- The prediction of the kingdom.
+The world was created as a place of complete flourishing and harmony under God's rule.
+Sin, resistance to God's authority, led to the 'unraveling' of creation.
+Relationships with God, other races and classes, individuals, and physical nature itself disintegrate where God is not acknowledged as King.
+But God reveals that redemption will ultimately entail the complete healing of creation, including social justice, the reunification of all humanity, and the end of physical decay and death (Is 11:1-10.) - The definition of the kingdom.
+The kingdom of God, then, is the renewal of all creation by the re-entry of God's ruling power through Christ's death and rising.
+Hearts, relationships, communities, and practices are healed and 're-woven' with one another to the degree that they come under the authority of Jesus, through his Word and Spirit.
+(Ps 72; Col 1:16-20 and Ephesians 1:9-10.) - Entering the kingdom.
+The kingdom is entered by repentance and faith (Mark 1:15), forgiveness (Col 1:13-14) and the new birth (John 3:3,5.)
+The kingdom begins to renovate our heart-character into goodness, peace, and joy (Rom 14:17.) - "Thinking" the kingdom.
+Things in the world are only properly understood when viewed through an understanding of the kingdom.
+We only understand a thing if we realize: 1) it was created originally good in itself, 2) it is fallen and marred by sin, 3) it can eventually be redeemed under Christ the healing king. - Living the kingdom means-- - Grace and Freedom.

-notes | WHAT IS JESUS' MISSION?

-- We only understand a thing if we realize: - a) it was created originally good in itself - b) it is fallen and marred by sin - c) it can eventually be redeemed under Christ the healing king

-Living the kingdom means:

-Grace and Freedom

 The alternative to Christ's kingdom in my personal life is slavery to personal idols.

-- Anything more important than Christ for happiness (e.g. successful career or happy family) becomes a master because it is a savior. - When Jesus is Savior and Lord, his kingdom liberates from the power of false masters (e.g. from drivenness over work, excessive anxiety over children.)
+Anything more important than Christ for happiness (e.g. successful career or happy family) becomes a 'master' because it is a 'savior.'
+When Jesus is Savior and Lord his kingdom liberates from the power of false masters (e.g. from drivenness over work, excessive anxiety over children.) - Peace and Justice.

-Peace and Justice

 The alternative to Christ's kingdom in social relationships is slavery to social idols.

-- The world-system attaches high value to power, comfort, success and recognition. - But God's kingdom is won not through strength and accomplishment but through the cross. - a) It is entered not by the strong but by those who admit their weakness and need for grace. - This completely changes our attitude toward the poor, the powerless and the marginal. - a) Working toward the peace and social justice God will eventually bring is a sign of the kingdom.
+The world-system attaches high value to power, comfort, success, and recognition.
+But God's kingdom is 'won' not through strength and accomplishment but through the cross.
+It is entered not by the strong but by those who admit their weakness and need for grace.
+This completely changes our attitude toward the poor, the powerless, and the marginal.
+Working toward the peace and social justice God will eventually bring is a 'sign of the kingdom.' - Work and Witness.
+The alternative to Christ's kingdom in your vocation and work is to be controlled by cultural idols--'ideologies.'
+Every field of human endeavor puts forth something other than God--financial profit, individual rights or happiness, human reason, group power--as the ultimate value and goal.
+Thus when we do our work with kingdom values, it will be distinctive from the work carried on under the power of ideologies. - The stages of the kingdom.
+The Bible tells us the kingdom has arrived (Lk 17:20-21; Mt 12:28) yet not fully (Mt 6:10; 25:34.)
+Like a seed it is nearly hidden, but will grow into fullness (Mt 13:31-42.)
+It is 'already' but 'not yet' here.
+We must keep this in mind to avoid either over-optimism or over-pessimism in our ministry.

-Work and Witness

-The alternative to Christ's kingdom in your vocation and work is to be controlled by cultural idols - ideologies.

-Every field of human endeavor puts forth something other than God - financial profit, individual rights or happiness, human reason, group power - as the ultimate value and goal.

-• Thus when we do our work with kingdom values, it will be distinctive from the work carried on under the power of ideologies.

-The stages of the kingdom

-- The Bible tells us the kingdom has arrived (Lk 17:20-21; Mt 12:28) but not fully (Mt 6:10; 25:34). - a) Like a seed it is nearly hidden, but will grow into fullness (Mt 13:31-42) - b) It is already, but not yet, here. - We must keep this in mind to avoid either over-optimism or overpessimism in our ministry. - 1.
-Which statements impressed you and why?